hadronized/blog/state_of_luminance.md

         objects.

 That deep nesting enables you to batch your objects on a very fine granularity.
-Also, notice that the function are not about slices of `Tess` or hashmaps of `Program`.
+Also, notice that the functions are not about slices of `Tess` or hashmaps of `Program`.
 The allocation scheme is completely ignorant about how the data is traversed, which is good: you decide.
 If you need to borrow things on the fly in a shading gate, you can.